fasiha/kanda.cafe/all-about-particles.md

 		2. Indicates movement from a large to smaller abstract place
 	5. Indicates movement towards a place: “to” (へ #16.1 can also be used here)
 	6. Indicates the object of an action: “to”
 		1. Used after a noun.
-The distinction between this usage and that in no. 5 is that here the noun implies an action
+The distinction between this usage and that in #13.5 is that here the noun implies an action
 		2. Used after the base of a -ます verb
 	7. Indicates the recipient of an action (in English, equivalent to the indirect object): “to, from” (when the meaning is “to”, へ may replace に; when the meaning is “from”, から may replace に
 	8. Indicates the result of a change or an impending change